orb-lang/espalier/doc/md/espalier/elpatt.md

 # Extended Lpeg module

-  This is where we add extended captures a la the old ``epeg`` module.
+  This is where we add extended captures a la the old `epeg` module\.

-The difference here is that we include lpeg as a metatable __index and can therefore use elpeg as L everywhere we currently use lpeg.
+The difference here is that we include lpeg as a metatable \_\_index and can therefore use elpeg as L everywhere we currently use lpeg\.

 ```lua
 local L = require "lpeg"